FlavioGazzetta/ISSIE-ADNVANCED-VENDING-MACHINE/ISSIE_Vending_dgm/README.md

 A high-level overview of the vending machine's operation.
 (Replaced previous duplicate with this unique summary image.)

 <img src="../Images/Advanced_Vending_Combined.png" alt="Final Project Overview" width="300">

----

-## Final Adjustments:
-1. **"Vending_Hirearchy.png"** is used only once.
-2. All 23 images are uniquely referenced with correct descriptions.

-Let me know if any further refinements are required!